1977 Scout 8GCBC with 70 Gals Fuel and Alum. Spars–Price Reduced!

 72 gals total fuel

-New wings and all new fabric In 1999
+New wings and all new fabric In 1999 (Damage history that’s very well repaired)

 Great performing 80” Hartzell constant speed prop with 1100 smoh in 2002